-2.5.
-Standardization of the CPUE
+2.5 Standardization of the CPUE

-2.5.1.
-Selecting of explanatory variables and trips for the standardization of CPUEs
+2.5.1 Selecting of explanatory variables and trips for the standardization of CPUEs

-Analysis of fleet dynamic and identification of fishing tactics is particularly important for standardizing CPUE.
+Analysis of fleet dynamic and identification of fishing tactics is particularly important for standardizing CPUE (Serghini et al., In preparation).
 This approach helps to select a sample of the fleet to be used for CPUE standardization and to remove all fishing trips that are directed to other species.
 Given that fishing tactics can be described by a combination of many characteristics variables, the approach is to extract all fishing trips that contributed to the constitution of each fishing tactics and use its significant characteristics variables as explanatory variables in the model to standardized CPUE.
-This approach allowed us to select the following explanatory variables to construct a full model: species, year, REGISTRATION.No and month.
-The choice of longliner registration number, among the explanatory variables, is justified by taking on account the variability of different longliners characteristics, the crew and the fishing areas frequented.
-Species were log(x+1) transformed for use in the final statistical model using Boosted Regression Trees (BRT) and Generalized Linear Models (GLM):
+This approach allowed us to select the following explanatory variables to construct a full model: species, year, Gross registered tonnage (GRT), month and quarter.
+Species and GRT were log(x+1) transformed for use in the final statistical model using Boosted Regression Trees (BRT) and Generalized Linear Models (GLM):

-LOG(Shortfin.mako+1) ~YEAR+REGISTRATION.No+MONTH+ LOG(Swordfish+1)+LOG(Blue.shark+1)+LOG(Yellowfin.tuna+1)+LOG(Bigeye.tuna+1)
+$\label{eq:logs} \begin{array}{l} LOG(Shortfin.mako+1) \\ \sim YEAR+QUARTER+MONTH+LOG(GRT+1)+LOG(Swordfish+1)+LOG(Blue.shark+1)+LOG(Yellowfin.tuna+1)+LOG(Bigeye.tuna+1) \end{array}$

-2.5.2.
-Boosted Regression Trees (BRT) and Generalized Linear Models (GLM)
+2.5.2 Boosted Regression Trees (BRT) and Generalized Linear Models (GLM)